 Again the purpose of this habit is to NOT live in the future or worry about it.
 It’s in fact, quite the opposite.

 Often while setting goals, people tend to link their sense of happiness and fulfillment with the achievement of those goals, thinking that they will be happy or their problems will be resolved if a particular set of things happen in their lives.

 The real purpose of this habit of maintaining a life-journal is so you live more consciously right NOW.

-Instead of wasting time and energy in non-productive things or dwelling in the past or future, your energy gets focused towards more purposeful things right Now so that you live every moment consciously and put mindfulness and care in whatever you do.
+Instead of wasting time and energy in non-productive things or dwelling in the past or future, your energy gets focused on doing more purposeful things right Now so that you live every moment consciously and put mindfulness and care in whatever you do.

-Mindfulness meditation has been on the rise for the past few years with a variety of mobile apps and videos/audios available online that guides you to constantly focus your attention as you meditate.
+Mindfulness meditation is a simple exercise that has been on the rise for the past few years with a variety of mobile apps and videos/audios available online that guide you to constantly focus your attention as you meditate.